microsoft/FluidFramework/docs/docs/dataobject-aqueduct.md

 ### The `root` SharedDirectory

 DataObject has a `root` property that is a [SharedDirectory][].
-Typically you will create any additional distributed data structures during the initialization of the DataObject, as described below, and store references to them within the root SharedDirectory.
+Typically you will create any additional distributed data structures during the initialization of the DataObject, as described below, and store handles to them within the root SharedDirectory.

 ### DataObject lifecycle